qosmondw/hist3812-example-repo-for-artifact/process-notes/readme.md

 Update: for an alternative I will post a article link where the picture of Orange Calcite can be viewed.
 Although not the same colour blend and cut that I personally own, it will still serve the purpose of giving the reader a visual of what it is supposed to look like on average.

 Module 2 Work: Downloading MeshMixer, will start with this one since professor said it's easier.
 Glad it's avaliable on Mac!
+1. First time opening MehsMixer.
+Seems like a good UI for someone like me who does not have much graphical design experience, currently going attmept to insert the Orange Calcite model in and see what we can come up with.